 We’ve explained why many of the meetings that fill a business’s schedule are unnecessary and can be replaced by technology.
 We’ve discussed ways to keep the meeting small and efficient while still ensuring that everyone at the company feels that their voice is heard.
 Even at the highest level.
 And most importantly, we talked about writing a meeting agenda.
 The most effective way to make sure not just that the meeting stays on topic.
 All this while the participants arrive with solutions already in their heads and their arguments already formed.

 Finally, we discussed some of the reasons that even well-planned meetings can eat up time.
 From the distractions of mobile phones to the retention of unnecessary participants to audio-visual presentations that are poorly designed when they work and waste even more time when they don’t.

 Meetings are an essential part of any growing business.
-With a little careful planning, you can make sure that they’re time will spent.
+With a little careful planning, you can make sure that they’re time will spent in 2020 and beyond.